gytisgreitai/openhab-google-home/README.md

 # Demo OpenHAB Google Home automation app

-This is a sample of how an one could control OpenHAB via Google Home voice commands.
+This is a sample of how one could control OpenHAB via Google Home voice commands.

-For official implementation [please see here](https://www.openhab.org/docs/ecosystem/google-assistant/) .
-This implenetation relies on OpenHAB metadata which in my opinion is more flexible and its implementation is inspired by [Alexa Smart Home Skill](https://www.openhab.org/docs/ecosystem/alexa/)
+For official implementation [please see here](https://www.openhab.org/docs/ecosystem/google-assistant/).
+This implementation relies on OpenHAB metadata which in my opinion is more flexible.
+It is inspired by [Alexa Smart Home Skill](https://www.openhab.org/docs/ecosystem/alexa/)

 This only works as a self hosted solution.
 For deployment instructions please [read here](docs/standalone.md)